petzval/btferret/README.md

 d - Disconnect.
 Enter the device node number.
 ```

-The same procedure is programmed via btlib functions as follows:
+The same procedure is programmed via btlib functions as follows.
+For an example of binary data
+transfer see the second example in [Pi-Pi client-server connection](#3-8-pi-pi-client-server-connection).

 ```c
 /* devices.txt